 Reflect on How You Communicate

-Think about the ways that you interact with those around you.
-Do you model positive ways to handle frustration and sadness?
+Think about psychology and the ways that you interact with those around you.
+Do you model positive ways for anger management to handle frustration and sadness?
 Your child may imitate the ways that you respond to challenging situations.
 When experiencing difficult emotions, making a point to talk with your child about how you are responding to them will help her see the ways that she should respond in similar circumstances.

 Home is where children most often test their boundaries.
 By setting guidelines and sticking to them, your child will see what behavior is considered acceptable and what behavior will not be tolerated.
-When put into play at home, your child will begin to mirror those same expectations in her daily life.
+When you put these strategies into play at home, your child will begin to calm down and mirror those same expectations in her daily life.

 Set Consequences that Match the Offense